 Try out your bot using Talk to Bot and test all the alerts and actions.
 Then review the configuration tabs of the bot in Bot Builder:

 Bot Tasks – Add or modify tasks.
-This bot is configured with 3 alert tasks and 3 actions task.
-You can also add dialog tasks, information tasks, knowledge tasks, and configure flows. know more
+This bot is configured with 2 dialog tasks and 1 actions task.
+You can also add dialog tasks, information tasks, knowledge tasks, and configure flows.
+Know more

 Natural Language – Review and optimize natural language processing and machine language understanding of your bot.
 Know more.